santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/The Death Penalty.md

 - P1: Some murderers will kill again, both in prison and after release
 - P2: The death penalty guarantees a murderer will never kill again
-- C: The death penalty is necessary to protect innocent people
+- C: The death penalty is necessary to protect innocent people from murderers

 disproving data
 - data that says that 90% of murders in the US happen from a first time murdered (ie, there was no oppurtunity to sentence them to the death penalty because they had not murdered before).